phemmerling/ambient_weather_api/README.md

+# This repository will not be maintained whatsoever.

 # Ambient Weather API

 The Ambient Weather API is a Flask-based web application that collects weather data from an Ambient Weather WS-2902D weather station and provides a simple API endpoint for retrieving weather metrics.